mmehdig/mmehdig.github.io/_posts/2016-11-01-meaning-of-colors.markdown

 What is my problem now?

-Well, I am trying to make sense of many problems that I see if we consider [principles of compositionality](http://plato.stanford.edu/entries/compositionality/) for color semantics.
+Well, I am trying to make sense of problems that I see if we consider [principles of compositionality](http://plato.stanford.edu/entries/compositionality/) for color semantics.
 For starter, I think negation is the most problematic part (what does "not red" mean?, can you incrementally learn compositional "not" in "not red"?).
 I will come with some code and examples later, this might be interesting for [representation learning](https://en.wikipedia.org/wiki/Feature_learning) community.

 I am not going to publish any post next week.
 But hopefully the week after that, I will have some codes and explanation of what I am working on :D.